About writing custom search commands

 You can extend the Splunk Search Processing Language (SPL) by customizing the built-in commands, or by writing your own search commands for custom processing or calculations.

-If you use Splunk Cloud, you do not have filesystem access to your Splunk deployment.
-If you want to create custom search commands, file a Support ticket.
+If you use Splunk Cloud, you do not have file system access to your Splunk deployment.
+If you want to create custom search commands, contact Professional Services to create the custom search command and then package the command in an app for you to install.
+See Manage private apps in your Splunk Cloud deployment for more information.

 The following table describes the protocols, formats, and SDKs that you can use to create custom search commands.